KSLZ: 1997–present: Top 40

+Morning shows

 At first, KSLZ was the St. Louis affiliate for the MJ Morning Show, based at Tampa sister station WFLZ, and the only affiliate for the show outside of the Eastern Time Zone.
 After the show ended in February 2012, KSLZ became the St. Louis affiliate for The Bobby Bones Show.
 After Bones relaunched his show to air on country stations in February 2013, KSLZ replaced him with Elvis Duran and the Morning Show.
 In December 2017, KSLZ dropped Duran for local host Jordan DeSocio.
 As part of company-wide layoffs, DeSocio exited the station in November 2020, and was replaced by "The Jubal Show", based at Seattle sister station KBKS.

 HD Radio

 KSLZ made the conversion to HD Radio in 2006.
-107.7-HD2 carried a New CHR format branded as "Z107-7 Amped."
+107.7-HD2 initially carried a New CHR format branded as "Z107-7 Amped."
 On June 22, 2016, KSLZ-HD2 switched to "Pride Radio".